mspielberg/factorio-railloader/README.md

 ## Known Issues

-* Loaders cannot be selected with the pipette tool (`Q` by default), but they can be blueprinted.
 * Loader configuration is not preserved when blueprinted.
 * Loader circuit connections are not recreated when building from a blueprint.
 * Loader ghosts can be placed in locations they cannot be built, either by